How to Reduce False Alarms With Video Analytics

 TLDR

-Video analytics reduces false alarms by classifying objects, tracking them over time, filtering environmental noise, and applying behavioural rules like dwell time and direction of travel.
-Thermal analytics further improves performance in low light and poor weather.
+Video analytics reduces false positives in surveillance systems by classifying objects, tracking them over time, filtering environmental noise.
+Additionally, it also covers applying behavioural rules like dwell time and direction of travel.
+Lastly, thermal analytics further improves performance in low light and poor weather.
 The result is fewer nuisance alerts and faster, more confident verification.

 What You Will Learn